 At the JCRC of Greater Washington our work of remembrance, education, and advocacy for Holocaust survivors is a year-round commitment.

-With the aging and death of survivors, it is more critical than ever to provide testimony of this part of history.
-The children and grandchildren of survivors are stepping up to share remarkable stories of their families’ resilience and forgiveness, and to remind us that the effects of genocide can last for many generations.
+As our population of Holocaust survivors continues to dwindle and lack of awareness about the Shoah continues to escalate, especially among young people, it is more critical than ever to maintain and expand Holocaust education in our region.
+In recent years, the children and grandchildren of survivors have been stepping up to share remarkable stories of their families’ remarkable legacies, and to remind us that effects of genocide can last for many generations.

 Those who grew up with Holocaust survivor parents or grandparents have a unique story to share.
 Some speak about their parents’ Holocaust experiences; a few have memorialized the stories in publications.
 Our trained descendant speakers share their experiences about what it was like growing up as a child of survivors and the impact it has had on their lives.